bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 <p>Instead of just swapping the source attribute, which is what we did in the
 first slideshow.
-In this one, what we're going to do is we're going to create a new image element, document create element IMG, so that makes a new image tag.
-I'm going to put it into this variable called newSlide.
-And then I'm going to set the source newSlide.src = ‘slides/${myphotos[currentImage]}’;.</p>
+In this one, what we&apos;re going to do is we&apos;re going to create a new image element, document create element IMG, so that makes a new image tag.
+I&apos;m going to put it into this variable called newSlide.
+And then I&apos;m going to set the source newSlide.src = ‘slides/${myphotos[currentImage]}’;.</p>

 <p>Notice the use of the tick marks here.
 And the dollar sign curly braces
 can hold the variable for the my photos thing.
-That's getting the next photo from the slides folder.
-And then I'm going to also add a class name fadinimg.
+That&apos;s getting the next photo from the slides folder.
+And then I&apos;m going to also add a class name fadinimg.
-And you'll remember we just added that class to the CSS.
+And you&apos;ll remember we just added that class to the CSS.
 So, we know what that does when we add that class.
 It runs that animation over two seconds of actually feeding in the image.
 And then we append the child to the slide, contaner.appendChild(newSlide).
 The new slide gets appended to the container.